Graduate and Professional School Fair

 - You will swipe your Student ID card to check in.

 - Some schools may have lines while others will not.
 The lines generally move quickly, but you can always go visit with another program and come back.

-- Student volunteers will be available if you have any questions.
+- Student and staff volunteers will be available if you have any questions.

 - Feel free to take a break!
 You are able to leave and return to the fair at your leisure.

 - After you exit the fair, you will receive a survey.
 Please take a couple minutes to fill out the evaluation to help Career Services in planning next year’s event and get a cool gift!